 Viral, Bacterial, and Fungal Infections

-Viruses: Viruses cause 90 to 98% of acute sinusitis cases.
+In almost 90% cases in adults and 50% to 70% cases in children, acute sinusitis have a viral cause.
 Acute sinusitis typically starts with the common cold virus.
 A cold can set the stage for sinusitis by causing inflammation and congestion in the nasal passages, leading to obstruction in the sinuses.

 Streptococcus pneumoniae, Haemophilus influenzae, and Moraxella catarrhalis (a common cause of childhood illnesses) are the bacteria most often linked to acute sinusitis.
 These bacteria plus other strains, such as Staphylococcus aureus, are also associated with chronic sinusitis.
 (The role of bacteria in chronic sinusitis is still being debated.)
 Bacterial sinusitis usually causes more severe symptoms and lasts longer than viral sinusitis.